inexorgame-obsolete/wiki-mirror/Home.md

 * Bigger audience for sauerbraten
 * Keep sauerbraten alive for the future
 * maybe port sauerbraten to steam (Take a minute and think about all the advantages!)
+* a modern website as a replacement of sauerbraten.org / quadropolis.us (content sharing)

 ## Upcoming Features